jakubno3ak/gh-actions/README.md

-Repo for GitHub actions examples
+Repo for GitHub actions examples.
+1. This line is only to check if the pull_request trigger works.